Dynatrace automatically recognizes Kafka processes and instantly gathers Kafka metrics on the process and cluster levels.

 Kafka broker metrics

-Kafka latency and throughput depends on the rate of log flush to disk.
+Kafka latency and throughput depend on the rate of log flush to disk.
 Even a slight change can drastically impact Kafka performance.
 Under-replicated partitions indicate that replication is ongoing, consumers aren’t getting data, and latency is growing.
 Use the Kafka broker tab to keep an eye out for such problems.
 For other interesting Kafka metrics, such as details of broker metrics and Kafka request details, check the Further details tab.

 Kafka consumer, producer, and connect components